Building a deck, shed or other structure on your property

 When planning any kind of exterior renovation or construction, make sure your first step is a call to your municipal building department.

 Years ago, it was common for people to build garden sheds and small structures on their property without first obtaining a building permit from their local municipality.
-Today, new buildings and structures – including workshops, garages and in-ground pools – are common property improvements that require a building permit.
+Today, new buildings and structures – including additions, workshops, decks, garages, pools and even driveway widenings – are common property improvements that require a building permit.

 Even a do-it-yourself children’s playhouse/treehouse or utility shed could be subject to a building inspection and the risk of a stop-work order that may require you to remove the structure and pay a fine that can be many times the cost of a permit.

 Without proper planning and permits, you could be creating a “boundary time bomb” – a hidden boundary issue that may affect you, your neighbour, or future owners of the properties at some point down the road.